miniesta4/GCData/README.md

 Merge activity labels with the dataset to incluide descriptive activity names.

 4.- Appropriately labels the data set with descriptive variable names.
-Uses grep to give feature names to mean and std variables.
+Uses tolower, gsub and paste0 to give names to mean and std variables.

 5.- From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
 Uses library reshape 2 to melt and cast the previous data set and calculate means.
-The result is written to table.txt in current directory.
+The result is written to average_ds.txt in working directory.